romyandbend/branch/README.md

-# Simple Shopping Cart
+# Simple Shopping Cart Application

-## Description:
+## Description

-A basic shopping cart application where users can add items to the cart, view the cart, and remove items from the cart.
-This project focuses on the core functionality of a shopping cart.
+This project implements a simple command-line shopping cart application.
+Users can add items to the cart, view the cart, remove items from the cart, and checkout.
+The application demonstrates basic object-oriented programming principles in Python.

-Files:
+## Files

-main.py - Entry point of the application. cart.py - Contains the Cart class.
+1. `main.py` - Entry point for the application, handling user interaction.
+2. `cart.py` - Contains the `Cart` class, which manages the items in the shopping cart.
-item.py - Defines the Item class.
+3. `item.py` - Defines the `Item` class, representing individual items.
-utils.py - Utility functions for the application.
+4. `utils.py` - Contains utility functions used across the application.
-README.md - Project overview and instructions.
-Conclusion:
-This project provides a foundational understanding of object-oriented programming in Python.
-Users can further expand the cart functionality by integrating it with a backend or adding more features like discount codes and user authentication.

-Project 2: Shopping Cart with Inventory Management
-Description:
-An extended shopping cart application that includes inventory management.
-Users can add items to the cart only if they are available in the inventory, view the cart, and remove items from the cart.

-Files:

-main.py - Entry point of the application. cart.py - Contains the Cart class.
-item.py - Defines the Item class.
-inventory.py - Manages the inventory of items.
-README.md - Project overview and instructions.
-Conclusion:
-This project builds on the basic shopping cart by adding inventory management
+5. `README.md` - Provides an overview of the project, including instructions on how to run it.

+## How to Run

+1. Make sure you have Python installed on your system.
+2. Clone this repository or download the files.
+3. Open a terminal and navigate to the project directory.
+4. Run the application using the command:
+    ```bash
+    python main.py
+    ```

+## Conclusion

+This simple shopping cart application serves as a foundation for more complex shopping cart systems.
+It demonstrates basic object-oriented programming principles in Python and can be expanded with additional features such as persistent storage, user authentication, and web integration.